 Jo has been using Cake for a while now.
 Charmed by the philosophy of a 100% Belgian initiative, he couldn’t wait to install the app.
-Since then, Cake has become his standard app for the daily quick look at income and spending.
+Since then, Cake has become his default app for the daily quick look at income and spending.
 You can read his whole story here.

 - Name: Jo

 - Family members: Jo, Daphné and Fien (5)

 - Using Cake since: the first closed beta test